PelionIoT/mbl-docs/Docs/Porting/bsp-porting-guide.md

 **Figure 3.2: Workspace `layer` directory hierarchy representation showing `raspberrypi3-mbl` meta-layers.**

-For the community layer `meta-raspberrypi`, the `meta-mbl` repository contains the MBL staging layer `meta-raspberrypi-mbl` for `.bbappend` customisations to
+For the community layer `meta-raspberrypi`, the `meta-mbl` repository contains the MBL staging layer `meta-raspberrypi-mbl` for `.bbappend` customizations to
 `meta-raspberrypi *.bb` recipes.
 As `meta-raspberrypi-mbl` contains the `raspberrypi3-mbl.conf` machine configuration file it too is a BSP layer.
 `raspberrypi3-mbl.conf` cannot be upstreamed to `meta-raspberrypi` and therefore has to be maintained independently.